United States S-class submarine: World War II service

-S boats saw service in World War II in both the Atlantic and the Pacific.
-Smaller and slower than the later fleet submarines produced for war service, and lacking the range for Pacific Ocean patrols (as well as being 20 years old), they were used in reconnaissance and supply roles, as well as for coastal defense.
+S boats saw service in World War II, in both the Atlantic and the Pacific.
+Smaller and slower than the later fleet submarines produced for war service, and lacking the range for Pacific Ocean patrols, as well as being 20 years old, they were used in reconnaissance and supply roles, as well as for coastal defense.

-Eight S-boats (S-11 thru S-17 and S-48) spent the war entirely in the Atlantic theater.
-Their operations ranged from Coco Solo in Panama to Casco Bay in Maine.
+Eight S-boats, thru and S-48, spent the war entirely in the Atlantic theater.
+Their operations ranged from Coco Solo, in Panama, to Casco Bay, in Maine.